rickkas7/particle_notes/using-travis-ci-with-particle/README.md

 ```

 If an error occurs, the Travis log will show the error and the build will stop with a failed Travis build.

+You can see the three files (.travis.yml, package.json, build.yml) in an actual project [here](https://github.com/rickkas7/SpiffsParticleRK).

+You can see the Travis CI build output [here](https://travis-ci.org/rickkas7/SpiffsParticleRK).